piano

 Reshaping the hammers of my Beale piano

 I started to learn piano when I was six, and we lived in London.
 When I was seven we moved, and the lessons stopped.
 There was a gap until we settled in Hampshire.
-The third piece of big furniture my mother bought, after beds and a dining set, was a second-hand upright piano for me.… Continue reading
+The third piece of big furniture my… Continue reading